kinnerparikh/FBLA-Mobile-App-Development/README.md

 4. If you get a question right, you spin the wheel again
 5. If you get 10 questions right in a row, you win

-## Reporting Bugs + Contact
+## Reporting Bugs & Suggestions
-By clicking on the question mark icon on the top right corner, a text pop-up explaining how to play the game will be displayed.
-On the bottom of the pop-up, there will be a button to report bugs or contact us for suggestions on the app.
+By clicking on the bug icon on the bottom right corner of the main screen, an interface will be displayed where you can submit bugs that you see or any suggestions.

 # Copyright
 ## Assets